 - Super Power Meltdown: Sakura loses the ability to control the Grail's energy, resulting in a potentially world destroying monster requiring first the use of Rule Breaker to separate Sakura from the Grail and then either Shirou or Ilya's Heroic Sacrifice to keep from getting worse.

-- Supreme Chef: Taught by Shirou, which makes him uncomfortable when he notices that she may be becoming better than him.
+- Supreme Chef: Taught by Shirou, which makes him uncomfortable when he notices that she may be becoming better than him (and he flat out considers her to be better than him at Western food).

 - Tareme Eyes